smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-configure-using-wsb-file.md

 ```

 - **HostFolder**: Specifies the folder on the host machine to share into the sandbox.
 The folder must already exist on the host, or the container fails to start.
 - **SandboxFolder**: Specifies the destination in the sandbox to map the folder to.
-If the folder doesn't exist, it is created.
+If the folder doesn't exist, it gets created.
 If no sandbox folder is specified, the folder is mapped to the container desktop.
 - **ReadOnly**: If *true*, enforces read-only access to the shared folder from within the container.
 Supported values: *true*/*false*.
 Defaults to *false*.

 > [!NOTE]